MarcoDuiker/geoDSS/geoDSS/docs/help/_build/html/_sources/Install.rst.txt

 - requests
 - yaml

+Most off the time you'll also want to install:

+- psycopg2
+- json
+- xml
+- ogr

 If you'd like to use the nice geospatial functions based on Postgis you'll need to install PostgreSQL/ Postgis and the Python package psycopg2.

 Basic